jessemapel/SugarSpice/README.md

 # Set the environment variable(s) to point to your kernel install
 # The following environment variables are used by default in order of priority:
 # $SPICEROOT, $ALESPICEROOT, $ISISDATA.
+# SPICEROOT is unique to this lib, while ALESPICEROOT, and ISISDATA are used
-These variabels are used by both ALE and
+# by both ALE and ISIS respectively.
-# ISIS respectively.
 # note you can set each of these environment variables path to point to the
 # correspoding kernels downloaded location, ie
 SPICEROOT=~/sugarSpice/Kernals/spiceRootKernel